-Well, it's hard to say.
-Having sex for the first time is so personal that there's no way of knowing if you'll have a magical experience, an awkward experience, or both.
+But having sex for the first time is so personal that there's no way of knowing if you'll have a magical experience, an awkward experience, both, or neither.
 As for the pain?
 That doesn't have to happen.
 "Some people experience pain, others don't.
 Bodies and experiences are very diverse," says Lindsey Doe, PhD, host of Sexplanations.

 Whether or not having sex for the first time is painful depends partially on a person's individual anatomy.
 Some people who have vulvas naturally have more hymenal tissue than others, according to Planned Parenthood, so penetrative sex — meaning penis-in-vagina sex, fingering, or using an internal sex toy like a dildo or strap-on — might be more painful for them than others because it can stretch the hymen.
 Someone might also experience more pain during sex if they have a condition like vulvodynia, which causes chronic pain around the opening of the vagina.
 "Pain is the body's way of saying that something is wrong," Dr Doe says.
 She suggests reaching out to a clinical sexologist, who can help you work through ways to make sex feel better.